CaoilfhionnNiD/CSU34021-ComputerArchitecture-Project2/README.md

 # Project 2

+**Enter your student number here:**

-Upload all the required files for this project *as well as your own Makefile*.
+Upload the required files for the project to this repository. **You must upload your own Makefile.**

 The autograder will use your Makefile to build your programs, it will then create the required named pipes, and run all the tests.

-Please do not use your repository to test your code.
+Please do not use this repository to test your code.
 If tests reveal bugs, debug and test your changes locally before pushing updates.

+Do not change the contents of run_test.sh, classroom.yml or any of the expected output files or your tests will fail.